microsoft/typescript-styled-plugin/README.md

 This plugin requires TypeScript 2.4 or later.
 It can provide intellisense in both JavaScript and TypeScript files within any editor that uses TypeScript to power their language features.
 This includes [VS Code](https://code.visualstudio.com), [Sublime with the TypeScript plugin](https://github.com/Microsoft/TypeScript-Sublime-Plugin), [Atom with the TypeScript plugin](https://atom.io/packages/atom-typescript), [Visual Studio](https://www.visualstudio.com), and others.

 ### With VS Code
+Just install the [VS Code Styled Components extension](https://github.com/styled-components/vscode-styled-components).
+This extension adds syntax highlighting and IntelliSense for styled components in JavaScript and TypeScript files.

-To use this plugin with VS Code, first install the plugin and a copy of TypeScript in your workspace:
+If you are using a [workspace version of TypeScript]((https://code.visualstudio.com/Docs/languages/typescript#_using-newer-typescript-versions)) however, you must manually install the plugin along side the version of TypeScript in your workspace:

 ```bash
 npm install --save-dev typescript-styled-plugin typescript